Soumit-Santra/Port-Scanner/README.md

 ## License

-This project is open-sourced software licensed under the MIT license..
+This project is open-sourced software licensed under the MIT license.